AhmedNabilSharawy/node-hello/README.md

 ## Deployment

-Open the `@cd-terraform` directory, update the `image_tag` variable with the required tag, and then run the commands below:
+Open the `@terraform` directory, update the `image_tag` variable with the required tag, and then run the commands below:

 Run these commands in the `@cd-terraform` folder: